kekkerz/gosm/README.md

 ```

 ## Next steps
-- Add support for sending commands to multiple instances
 - Add ability to use StartSession to get a shell on an instance
     - Would prefer to implement natively using the SDK's `StartSession` method, rather than calling the aws cli.
 - Add unit tests